zvenyach-llc/zvenyach.com/content/blog/recipient-profiles-in-usaspending.md

 Before diving in, just to remind you, USAspending.gov is the "official source for spending data for the U.S. Government."
 After a dramatic revamp in 2017 as a result of the DATA Act, it now allows you to "follow the money from the Congressional appropriations to the federal agencies and down to local communities and businesses."

-Well, one of the ways that USASpending.gov does that is let you see who actually gets that money in what they call the "Recipient Profile."
+Well, one of the ways that USASpending.gov does that is to let you see who actually gets that money in what they call the "Recipient Profile."

 To find the recipient profile, you'll need to navigate to the USASpending.gov website and look for the ["Profiles" menu option](https://www.usaspending.gov/#/recipient).
 From there, you'll see a large-ish table that lets you search by Recipient Name or DUNS number.
 What's a recipient?